 But that’s not how his story turns out…

 Joseph was born in Rwanda in 1994, during the height of the genocide.
-Joseph’s family was Tutsi.
-To save their newborn son, Joseph’s mother fled with him to Uganda while his father stayed behind to fight.
-Joseph and his mother made it safely to Uganda, but never heard from his father again. (more…)
+To save their newborn son, Joseph’s mother fled with him back to her native Uganda while his father stayed behind.
+Joseph and his mother made it safely to Uganda, but they never heard from his father again.